SlugSecurity/cyberforce-2022-t126-green-site-backend/README.md

 Authentication is token-based that's returned when logging in.
 Privileged endpoints as specified below can only be accessed by admin accounts using the token in the Authorization header with type ``Bearer``.

-All endpoints have rate limits as specified in the environment variables, which will give response code 429 if it is hit.
-Any payloads above DATA_SUBMISSION_LIMIT will get response code 413.
 If a provided endpoint's service is down, response code 503 will be given.

 Any 40x and 50x response codes returned will also return an object containing one ``error`` field which is a string with the error message.

 - /api/login - POST request endpoint.
 The request body should be a ``UserLogin`` object.
 Responds with an ``Authentication`` object.
-  - Response code 400 if UserLogin is malformed, character limits are bad, or username isn't all lowercase ASCII characters.
+  - Response code 400 if UserLogin is malformed, or username isn't all lowercase ASCII characters.
   - Response code 401 if credentials are invalid.
 - /api/solar - GET request endpoint to retrieve solar panel info.
 Responds with a ``[SolarPanelInfo]`` object.
 - /api/files - Privileged GET request endpoint to retrieve all file metadata from the FTP server.
 Returns [File].